 The City will act as the conduit for payment for off-duty details from the second party employer to the officer.
+The City may contract with a company or individual for processing.
 Payment to the officer is contingent on collection from the second party employer.

-Any payments for off duty detail work performed on behalf of a second party employer shall not be considered compensation for pension calculation purposes5.
+Any payments for off duty detail work performed on behalf of a second party employer shall not be considered compensation for pension calculation purposes2.

 Each officer working an off-duty detail is deemed to be an independent contractor of the second party employer.
 However, police officers on off-duty details shall be permitted to utilize a City police uniform, radio and vehicle.
-For such usage, the City shall receive \$7.00 dollars per hour for every detail worked to offset equipment costs.
+For such usage, the City shall receive seven dollars (\$7.00) per hour for every detail worked to offset equipment costs.